f-person/diadon/README.md

 # diadon
-tool which chooses between tooting on mastodon and sharing on diaspora
+diadon is a tool for posting on diaspora/mastodon.

 INSTALLATION: